 However, Johnny Cupcakes made me believe that I can make my passion into a inspiring business.
 Walking into Johnny's store, I was overwhelmed by the amount of detail devoted to making the bakery concept come to life.
 Even though I was in a clothing store, Johnny truly captured his artistic vision by immersing his consumers in an environment that was a real-life extension of his imagination.
 At that moment, I realized that attention to "detail" is critical to being successful.
 As well, Kyle Crawford of Electric Zombie motivated me to express my own passions through tees and accessories.
 He shared his passion for 80s and 90s pop culture—and zombies—through his tees.
 Crawford’s love for zombies, the WWE, and Teenage Mutant Ninja Turtles instantly grabbed my attention and the honesty of his blog only furthered my interest in him.

 These people and the culture of the 90s inspired me to make not only apparel, but comic books as well.
-I wanted to share my life experiences with the youth, while giving them detailed imagery through my our comics.
-Then, in came Stephanie who shared my ambition to create—a positive message as well.
-With the influence of 80s & 90s pop culture our partnership was born.
-Along with our shared interests and passions, we want discuss difficult topics within our comics.
-In addition, enlighten the youth to understanding how to deal with this situations.
+I wanted to share my life experiences with the youth, while giving them detailed imagery through my comics.
+In hopes to enlighten the youth to understanding how to deal with certain situations.

-And so, Stephanie and I started on the path to bring you apparel, but ended up bring you a beautiful story called School of Rejecks.
-We hope to share our interests, passion—and our individual creativity—through each Comic books with all of our fellow Rejecks!
+Then, in came School of Rejecks where I shared my ambition to create—a positive message.
+With the influence of 80s & 90s pop culture School of Rejecks was born.
+And so, I started on the path to bring you apparel, but ended up bring you a beautiful story called School of Rejecks.
+I hope to share my interests, passion—and creativity—through each Comic book series with all of my fellow Rejecks!